An asteroid would have transformed the Earth into a ball of ice 600 million years ago

 During its 4.5 billion year history, the Earth has experienced several episodes of extreme glaciation where it was entirely covered in ice –a model called “Snowball Earth” or “Ice Ball Earth”.
 The most recent one occurred 600 million years ago.

-How could the Earth turn into a gigantic ball of ice?
+How might the Earth turn into a gigantic ball of ice?
 Until now, the most popular hypothesis was that volcanoes that emitted enormous quantities of sulfur dioxide caused extreme cooling in temperatures.
 Now, a once-ignored hypothesis is making a comeback thanks to a new study, published on January 9, 2024 in the journal Science Advances and relayed by National Geographic.
 The new suspect would be an asteroid, whose cataclysmic impact would have disrupted our entire planet 600 million years ago.

 How can we explain that a large extraterrestrial rock can cause such cooling that the entire surface of land and oceans is covered with a thick layer of ice?